Marion County Court Records

 Phone: (740) 387-4929

-When visiting in person, requestors should bring as much identifying information as possible, including full party names, approximate filing dates, and case numbers if known.
+When visiting in person, bring as much identifying information as possible — full party names, approximate filing dates, and case numbers if you have them.

 Mail Requests

-Written requests for court records can be mailed to the appropriate clerk’s office.
+Written requests for court records can be mailed to the appropriate clerk's office.
 Include the case number or full names of the parties, the type of record needed, a self-addressed stamped envelope, and any required fees.
-Checks or money orders should be made payable to the specific clerk’s office.
+Make checks or money orders payable to the specific clerk's office.

 Are Court Records Public in Marion County?

 Ohio has a strong tradition of open public records.
-Under Ohio Revised Code Section 149.43, commonly known as the Ohio Public Records Act, records maintained by government offices—including court records—are presumptively open to public inspection and copying.
-Any person may request public records, and no specific reason for the request is required.
+Under Ohio Revised Code Section 149.43 — commonly known as the Ohio Public Records Act — records maintained by government offices, including courts, are presumptively open to public inspection and copying.
+Any person may request public records, and no specific reason is required.

-However, certain categories of court records are restricted or sealed by law or court order.
-Records that are commonly exempt from public access in Marion County include:
+That said, certain categories of court records are restricted or sealed by law or court order.
+Records commonly exempt from public access in Marion County include:

-- Sealed records – Cases that have been sealed or expunged pursuant to Ohio Revised Code Section 2953.32 are not available for public inspection.
+• Sealed records — Cases sealed or expunged under Ohio Revised Code Section 2953.32 are not available for public inspection.

-- Grand jury proceedings – Grand jury records remain secret unless otherwise ordered.
+• Grand jury proceedings — Grand jury records remain secret unless otherwise ordered by a court.

-The Ohio Rules of Superintendence, Rule 44 through Rule 47, govern public access to court records statewide and establish standards for what must be made available, what must be restricted, and how personal identifiers should be redacted.
-Under Rule 44, courts are required to maintain a publicly accessible case index containing basic information about every case, though personal identifiers such as Social Security numbers, dates of birth, and financial account numbers must be redacted from documents before public release.
+The Ohio Rules of Superintendence, Rules 44 through 47, govern public access to court records statewide and establish what must be made available, what must be restricted, and how personal identifiers should be redacted.
+Under Rule 44, courts are required to maintain a publicly accessible case index for every case, though personal identifiers such as Social Security numbers, dates of birth, and financial account numbers must be redacted before public release.

 Individuals who believe a record has been improperly withheld can file a mandamus action or a complaint with the court.
 Ohio law requires that records be provided within a reasonable period of time, and courts are expected to explain any denial in writing.